 Mary Hamilton, Sutton Coldfield, West Midlands

-rheumatoid arthritis for 38 years and have never, until now, found a satisfactory jar opener.
+I have had rheumatoid arthritis for 38 years and have never, until now, found a satisfactory jar opener.
 I have recently been given the battery-operated Culinaire One Touch jar opener, which is wonderful.
 The company’s details are:

 DKB Household Ltd